-Is Inpatient Alcohol Detox Necessary to Begin Alcohol Addiction Treatment?
+Is Inpatient Alcohol Detox Necessary?

 Rehab is a vital component of addiction treatment, and lasting sobriety is unlikely without the support, education, and therapy that rehab programs can provide.
 However, diving into rehab is not recommended, which is why most patients opt for inpatient alcohol detox.
 Discover why an inpatient detox can set the tone for a successful rehab and a life of health and happiness.